zdenecek/mff-rocnikovy-projekt/README.md

 3. Setup a server
    point /api to the backend and all else to the frontend build.
 Redirect non-existing paths to the frontend index.
    Example configuration is provided in the [nginx.conf](deployment/nginx.conf) file.

+### Default user and dummy data

+A default user with the credetials `admin` / `admin` is created on in the docker compose setup, along with dummy data.

 ## Developer documentation